 Personal data is collected from email(s) sent voluntarily by candidates standing in the parish elections.
-Candidates are responding to a Women in Public Life leaflet distributed at parish meetings on Wednesday 4th November offering the opportunity to inform voters by listing personal information our website.
+Candidates are responding to a Women in Public Life leaflet distributed at a parish election meeting offering the opportunity to inform voters by listing personal information our website.
 Personal data may also be gathered from publicly available sources such as leaflets or social media.

 Purpose and legal basis of the processing:

-The purpose is to provide a basic information hub to users of the Women in Public Life website (womeninpubliclife.gg), allowing them to more easily research the candidates standing in the 2020 parish elections.
+The purpose is to provide a basic information hub to users of the Women in Public Life website (womeninpubliclife.gg), allowing them to more easily research the candidates standing in a parish election.

 Receipt by Women in Public Life of an email from a candidate regarding this project is considered as consent to process the personal information contained within it as all participation is voluntary.

 Any other candidate personal data is publicly available information.